plmrry/pathway-viz/For Biovis 2016/markdown/body_text_v2.md

 It is important to note that hierarchy and ``structure'' often co-exist with other types of relationships.
 In most cases, pathway data includes relationships of hierarchy (i.e., when one vertex is contained within another) \textit{in parallel} with other, non-hierarchical relationships, such as the relationship between one gene product that activates or inhibits another.
 Also, note that while non-hierarchical relationships can take a variety of forms, the only form of hierarchical relationship is one of \textit{containment}, from parent to child, and is undirected.

-Hierarchial relationships also include the concept of ``compound'' nodes.
+Hierarchial relationships also include the concept of "compound" nodes.
-A vertex that contains other entities can be represented as a \textit{compound node}, which is equivalent to a ``parent'' vertex or in some contexts a ``module.''
+A vertex that contains other entities can be represented as a \textit{compound node}, which is equivalent to a "parent" vertex or in some contexts a "module."
 It is important to note that a one-to-one relationship between an entity and a parent is \textit{not} the same as a one-to-many relationship between an entity and all of that parent's children.
-For instance, the \textit{BioPax} format allows for the abstract \emph{NextStep} relationship, which defines, as the name suggests, an arbitrary notion of the ``next step'' of some biological process.
+For instance, the \textit{BioPax} format allows for the abstract *NextStep* relationship, which defines, as the name suggests, an arbitrary notion of the "next step" of some biological process.
-A biochemical reaction could be connected, via a \textit{single} \emph{NextStep} relationship, to an entire pathway, which could potentially contain thousands of nodes.
+A biochemical reaction could be connected, via a \textit{single} *NextStep* relationship, to an entire pathway, which could potentially contain thousands of nodes.
 This relationship is clearly not the same as a biochemical reaction being connected to every entity within a pathway.
 This example also demonstrates the distinction between a compound relationship and a hierarchical relationship.
 A connection from a node to a compound node does not imply a relationship of ownership or containment.